julianbrowne/bennett/README.md

 # Bennett

-Bennet is a simple javascript data-driven REST API verification tool.
+Bennet is a client-side javascript data-driven REST API verification tool.
+You specifiy the API, Bennet does the REST.

 Bennett requires three sets of data to be able to run its verification process.
 These are provided as YAML files.
 They are:

-*	API Spec: The behavioural characteristics of the API
+*	An API Spec: The behavioural characteristics of all the API end points
-*	Fixture Data: Some sample test data with which to populate the API calls
+*	Some Fixture Data: Sample test data with which to populate API calls
-*	Scenarios: A series of API call combinations that make up each test case
+*	Some Test Scenarios: A series of API Call and Fixture Data combinations that make up each test case

 ![screen-shot](https://raw.github.com/julianbrowne/bennett/master/assets/images/screen-shot.png)